HuddleEng/PhantomCSS/README.md

 ### SlimerJS

 SlimerJS uses the Gecko browser engine rather than Webkit.
-It currently has better support for Webfonts and can load Flash content if the plugin is installed.
+This has some advantages over PhantomJS, such as a non-headless view.
 If this is of interest to you, please follow the [download and install](http://slimerjs.org/download.html) instructions and ensure SlimerJS is installed globally.

 * `casperjs test demo/testsuite.js --engine=slimerjs`

-### PhantomJS 2

-The latest and greatest version of PhantomJS is not currently supported, as soon as CasperJS has confirmed full support we can look to update PhantomCSS.
-If (in the future) support has become viable, and you're eager to upgrade, please create and Issue and/or Pull Request.

 ### Options and setup